-Welcome to Letters from a Muslim Woman, a newsletter where I share the joys and challenges of being a visibly Muslim woman in a sometimes-unfriendly world.
+Welcome to Letters from a Muslim Woman, where I share the joys and challenges of being a visibly Muslim woman in a sometimes-unfriendly world.
 Here I explore the multi-generational immigrant experience, mental health, faith, and motherhood.

 What to expect

-Paid subscribers will get a piece every Tuesday, including my more personal letters every second week, where I delve into the deeper stuff - Islamophobia, perfectionism, hypocrisy, whatever is on my mind whether it’s polished and resolved or still tender and unvarnished.
+Unfinished letters are where I delve into the deeper stuff - Islamophobia, perfectionism, hypocrisy, whatever is on my mind whether it’s polished and resolved or still tender and unvarnished.

 If you aren’t in a position to take out a paid membership, but would like to support me, you can buy me a coffee below or simply share this post with a friend.
 It helps me more than you realize.